Malolos, the Philippines

 The video is an infomercial and a call for volunteers for the Philippine Heritage Map.
 According to their Facebook page:

 The Philippine Heritage Map is the country’s first online information and management portal made specifically to create an authoritative and comprehensive inventory of all heritage structures and historic events in the Philippines.
 We aim to help promote and protect the unique cultural heritage though a showcase of significant Philippine architecture, historic districts, towns and cities.

 The Philippine Heritage Map (also known as the Philippine Inventory of Cultural Properties and Historic Events) is a crowd-sourced repository that is maintained by the local stakeholders, government units, heritage practitioners and volunteers, all working towards preservation of Philippine cultural heritage through proper research, documentation and capacity building.
 Through a collaborative, grassroots-based framework and approach applied on heritage resource management, we envision on empowerment in relation to preserving Filipino cultural heritage and history.

 The Philippine Heritage Map is powered by Arches, an innovative and powerful web platform that incorporates international standards for building an inventory of immovable cultural heritage, historic events and other significant cultural resources.
 The development of Arches was led by the Getty Conservation Institute and World Monuments Fund.

-Right after the visit to the Uitangcoy-Santos House, I was even more inspired to get involved in the promotion and protection of our country’s heritage and historical sites.
+This visit to the Uitangcoy-Santos House has inspired me to do my part in the promotion and protection of our country’s heritage and historical sites.
 Thanks to Joel Aldor, co-founder of the Philippine Heritage Map, for inviting me to take part in their worthy cause.